sjkp/Microsoft-teams-docs/teams/index.md

 ﻿# Microsoft Teams development

+## Extend Skype Teams by adding custom Tabs to your team channels

 The Skype Teams SDK lets you quickly and easily connect your web based team tools and content to a team channel through custom Tabs.
 Custom Tabs let a team access tools and content in context with a single mouse click.
 Instead of sending team members to a web browser where they rely on bookmarked web apps, bring those web apps into the Skype Teams experience using Tabs.
 It's very easy to create a tab from an existing web app.